-There could be a few instances where prospects or customers have tried to book a meeting for one time and then received a booking confirmation for a different time.
+There may be instances where prospects or customers try to book a meeting for one time but receive a booking confirmation for a different time.

-For example, if your prospect tried to book a 15-minute meeting with you on 2/3/17 at 10am EST (Eastern Standard Time), but received an email confirmation that they had booked a time with you on 2/3/17 at 3pm UTC (Coordinated Universal Time) instead.
-In this case, your prospect is just seeing the confirmation time in an unexpected format/timezone.
+For example, your prospect tries to book a 15-minute meeting with you on 2/3/17 at 10 AM EST (Eastern Standard Time), but receives an email confirmation that they booked a time with you on 2/3/17 at 3 PM UTC (Coordinated Universal Time) instead.
+In this case, your prospect is seeing the confirmation time in an unexpected format/timezone.